-President Donald Trump is known for using Twitter to communicate his thoughts — but he’s also known for the spelling and grammar errors riddling his tweets.
+President Trump is known for using Twitter to communicate his thoughts — but he’s also known for the spelling and grammar errors throughout his tweets.

-Trump turned his most recent spelling mistake into a contest of sorts Wednesday morning, asking his 31 million followers to figure out what exactly is “covfefe.”
+Trump turned one of his more famous spelling mistakes into a contest of sorts when he asked his 46 million followers to figure out what exactly is a “covfefe.”

-“Despite the constant negative press covfefe,” Trump tweeted just after midnight Wednesday in a post that has since been deleted.
+“Despite the constant negative press covfefe,” Trump tweeted just after midnight on May 31, 2017, in a post that was eventually deleted.

-Later Wednesday morning, Trump asked which of his followers “can figure out the true meaning of ‘covfefe.’”
+Later that morning, Trump asked which of his followers “can figure out the true meaning of ‘covfefe.’”

-Before Sen. Ted Cruz, R-Texas, was dubbed “Lyin’ Ted” during the 2016 election by the Trump, the Manhattan businessman predicted his GOP opponent would “loose” to then-Democratic presidential candidate Hillary Clinton.
+Before Sen. Ted Cruz, R-Texas, was dubbed “Lyin’ Ted” during the 2016 presidential election by Trump, the Manhattan businessman predicted his GOP opponent would “loose” to then-Democratic presidential candidate Hillary Clinton.

 “Ted Cruz is totally unelectable, if he even gets to run (born in Canada).
 Will loose big to Hillary.
 Polls show I beat Hillary easily!
 WIN!”
 Trump tweeted in January 2016.

 “All of the phony T.V. commercials against me are bought and payed for by SPECIAL INTEREST GROUPS, the bandits that tell your pols what to do,” Trump said in a still-live March 2016 tweet.